lammitch95/Lab-04---Assignment/README.md

     }

-- what is the time complexity of this algorithm and why?
+### - what is the time complexity of this algorithm and why?

-I think the time complexity is still linear so Big O(n) evern with the modified changes.
+I think the time complexity is still linear so Big O(n) even with the modified changes.
 There is a constant iteration of n-2 until it reaches 0.

-Task 02) Run the following code:
+## Task 02) Run the following code:

 int gcd(int x, int y) {